-- 1) Seek medical care or counseling for any psychological or other physical injury or disability; - 2) Obtain services from a victim services organization; - 3) Relocate due to the family violence; - 4) Participate in civil or criminal proceedings related to the family violence.
+- Seek medical care or counseling for any psychological or other physical injury or disability; - Obtain services from a victim services organization; - Relocate due to the family violence; - Participate in civil or criminal proceedings related to the family violence.

-For approval of use of sick time for this purpose, please contact the Human Resources Manager.
 An employee who takes leave under these provisions must provide the Human Resources Manager with a signed written statement certifying that the leave is for a purpose authorized by this Act.
 Any information shared will be kept confidential as allowable by law.